coldchair/CPRet/README.md

 * A large-scale dataset and benchmark for retrieval tasks in coding contests.
 * A dual-stage training pipeline with contrastive pretraining and task-specific fine-tuning.
-* A local retrieval server powered by sentence-transformer-based models.
+* A local retrieval server for **simplified description** and **duplicate problem** search, powered by our trained model **CPRet-Prob** (based on [Salesforce/SFR-Embedding-Code-2B_R](https://huggingface.co/Salesforce/SFR-Embedding-Code-2B_R)).

-We target four core retrieval tasks in the competitive programming domain, enabling both practical applications (e.g., search, deduplication) and academic benchmarking.
+We target four retrieval tasks specifically designed for competitive programming, enabling both practical applications (e.g., search, deduplication) and academic benchmarking.

 ---